ctkelley/NotebookSIAMFANL/README.md

 in my startup.jl file and do **using PyPlot** when I need it.
 PyPlot takes a while to get going and putting ```using PyPlot``` in your startup.jl can break things.

 The notebooks work with versions 1.12 and most versions of Juila beyond 1.8.
-I just upgraded the kernel to 1.12.
+I just upgraded the kernel to 1.12 and will move to 1.13 as soon as it is released.

 All this is also in the first code window in the notebooks.
 If Julia complains about a missing package, it is your job to add it.